navilan/duct-ui/packages/demo/content/blog/2025/07/getting-started-with-duct.md

 ---
 title: Getting Started with Duct UI
-description: Learn the basics of Duct UI and how to build your first component with our unique template-logic separation approach
+image: /assets/duct-logo-DTh7D3qn.svg
 date: 2025-07-15
-author: Duct Team
+author: navilan
 tags: [Tutorial, Duct, Getting Started]
 ---

-Duct UI is a revolutionary framework that brings clarity to web development through explicit separation of concerns.
+Duct UI is an opinionated framework that brings clarity to web development through explicit separation of concerns.
 Unlike React's all-in-one approach, Duct clearly separates templates from logic, making your code more maintainable and easier to understand.

 ## Why Duct?

-Duct was born from the frustration of debugging complex React components where render logic, state management, and side effects are all intertwined.
+Duct was born from the increasing complexity in debugging complex web applications where render logic, state management, and side effects are all intertwined.
 We believe that **templates should be templates** and **logic should be logic**.

+With the rise of AI driven development and websites being interfaces to LLMs in more than one way, the way we build and use websites are also changing.
+So we felt it is time for a fresh look at how we build interactive websites.
+More on this later.

 ## Your First Component